Man shot to death while standing in kitchen of West Town home

 A man was shot to death Sunday night while standing in the kitchen of a West Town home.

-The man, 20, was standing in the kitchen in the 2100 block of West Maypole Avenue about 9:35 p.m. when he was struck in the back by gunfire that came from the alley, Chicago police said.
+The man, 20, was hit by gunfire that came from the alley in the 2100 block of West Maypole Avenue about 9:35 p.m., Chicago police said.

 No one was in custody.